Both the Atlantic Coast Line and the Maine Central had 41' nine-panel

 They also were used to transport large irregular object such as

 rocks.
 Eventually, after forty-plus years of revenue service, many

 of the cars were moved into maintenance-of-way duty.
 Some of the

 ACL cars survived into Seaboard Coast Line.

 This kit contains rapid prototype resin body parts with both flat and stamped ends; etched brass faux steel and wood floor tops, brakebox, and step; steel weight; etched stainless steel grab irons; Atlas Barber S-2 friction-bearing trucks and wheelsets; Micro-Trains® vertical and Miner brakewheels in black and green, stirrups in black and green, diecast fishbelly centersill, and #1015 couplers; and decals with assorted railroads and schemes.
-Made in U.S.A.
+Made in United States.

 |ESM#||Reporting Marks||Era||Release Date||List Price||Current Status|

 These products are not toys and are not recommended for children under 14 years of age.